Overview

 ÖSD is significant for Austrian migration and higher education and can be taken in Austria and elsewhere.

-TELC certifications are accepted globally for academic and professional purposes and are taken across the world in authorized centres.
-Fees and policies are slightly different depending on the body and location, but each offer rescheduling, registration and test centre transfer options to accommodate candidates.
+TELC certifications are accepted globally for academic and professional purposes and are taken across the world in authorized centers.
+Fees and policies are slightly different depending on the body and location, but each offer rescheduling, registration and test center transfer options to accommodate candidates.
 These exams are highly respected benchmarks for proving German language proficiency.

 Level of Assessment